badiang/IT23/README.md

 Hello users!
-This is my first project Game Application in titled "Puzzle game" I hope you like it and enjoy the game.
+This is my first project Game Application in titled "Puzzle game".
+I hope you like it and enjoy the game.
 Allow me to introduce my puzzle game.
 This game is not like a normal puzzle game.
 It really needs focus and concentration to successfully complete the game.
 You need to find the same letter to complete the puzzle,